It4innovations/hyperqueue/docs/jobs/resources.md

     $ hq worker start --resources "foo=sum(5)"
     ```

+### Resource names
+Resource names are restricted by the following rules:

+- They can only contain ASCII letters and digits (`a-z`, `A-Z`, `0-9`) and the slash (`/`) symbol.
+- They need to begin with an ASCII letter.

+These restrictions exist because the resource names are passed as environment variable names to tasks,
+which often execute shell scripts.
+However, shells typically do not support environment variables
+containing anything else than ASCII letters, digits and the underscore symbol.
+Therefore, HQ limits
+resource naming to align with the behaviour of the shell.

+!!! important

+    HQ will normalize the resource name when passing environment variables
+    to a task (see [below](#resource-environment-variables)).

 ### Automatically detected resources

 The following resources are detected automatically if a resource of a given name is not explicitly defined.